DangerDaithi/hierarchio/README.md

 }
 ```

-Server will detect the following invalid scenatios upon posting the hierarchy.
+Server will detect the following invalid scenarios upon posting the hierarchy.

 * Multiple root nodes (because there an only be one leader)